-Now living in Syracuse, Alberta is assisted by The Newland Center (formerly The Learning Place), a nonprofit organization that provides free adult literacy programs to anyone needing help in the area.
+Now living in Syracuse, Alberta is assisted by The Learning Place, a nonprofit organization that provides free adult literacy programs to anyone needing help in the area.
 Her mother and sister had made use of the center’s services in the 1990s.
 Now, her sister, Vera, is working on an autobiography while her mother is continuing to improve her reading skills.

 No one is prouder of Alberta than her tutor Ann Derr.
 “She’s an incredibly motivated student,” says the retired educator, who has been working with Alberta for just over a year.
 “It has been just delightful.
 I will take her as far as she wants to go.”